 It wasn't much of a stretch to find Nick filling up his gas tank.
 His day job as environmental editor at the then-afternoon daily Deseret News in Salt Lake City, coupled with his Mountain Flower labor-of-love further up in the Wasatch Range, had him putting his vehicle through its paces much of the day, every day.

 When reading through the now-somewhat-yellowed copy of that particular issue of TMF, there are both similarities and contrasts aplenty to the then-and-now timeframes as the ski-town geared up for the annual onslaught.
-As one might expect, changes both at "The Resort" (now PCMR) and the town dominated the news cycle.

 Above the fold (newspaper term) and under the banner headline "The Ski Season Approacheth" appeared a photo looking down the old gondola line toward the angle station featuring a summit-bound cabin with a couple of no-doubt marketing-department types on their way to sample some pre-opening October powder.
 Some things never change.
 Like my jealous streak.